MAVERICK Mondays: Number 13

 Neither Maverick makes it to the tables while visiting Bonita.
 It is explained early on that the reason both Bret and Bart are Yuma-bound is a lack of coin.
 This isn't resolved until just before the fadeout, but once it is, Bret's pulling out a deck of cards.

 Nothing during this episode at all, though the one aphorism that we hear directly from the lips of the wise one during Pappy is certainly taken to heart by his elder son in Seed of Deception:

 THE BOTTOM LINE:

-The first season closed out with the most fully realized two-brother installment to date.
-The chemistry between Garner and Kelly is the key, but it's the former's showcase, really.
-He gets things off to rascally start, then solves the plot and foils the crime after both Mavericks realize something doesn't add up.
+The first season closes out with the most fully realized two-brother installment to date.
+The chemistry between Garner and Kelly is the key, but this one is the former's showcase, really.
+He gets things off to a rascally start, then solves the plot and foils the crime after both Mavericks realize something doesn't add up.
 Montgomery Pittman set the bar high with his debut, and Bare paced the proceedings well enough to mask the fact that the drily quotable humor was heavily weighted towards the episode's first half.
 The only real defect Seed of Deception has is that the setup makes a straightforward resolution unavoidable.
 With such a great cast and script, though, it is one of the first season's highlights. (***1/2 out of four)